Zerstoren/sublime-node-webkit-builder/README.md

 sublime-node-webkit
 ===============

-sublime text 2 plugin for node-webkit.
-Create nw archive and execute this project.
+Sublime Text 2 plugin for node-webkit.

-Install
+Creates .nw archive and executes it on the fly.

+Installation
 ===============

+Make sure you have [node-webkit](https://github.com/rogerwang/node-webkit) installed.

+Checkout this git repository into your Sublime Text 2 packages dir ( refer to Subltime Text 2 > Preferences > Browse Packages ):

 ```
 cd to/your/sublime/config
 git clone git@github.com:Zerstoren/sublime-node-webkit-builder.git Nodewebkit
-# It`s all, lets begin to use
 ```

-Use
+Edit plugin settings to reflect proper location of node-webkit on your system.

+Using
 ===============

-Open your project file and press F8.
-You open some file (base.js as example) and press F8, plugin go to parents directory for find package.json.
-After find plugin open this folder on node-webkit.
+Assuming you already have a proper node-webkit project with a package.json, just open your project in Sublime Text 2 and press F8 ( on OS X default hotkey is Ctrl+Alt+N ).
+Sublime-node-webkit will run and pack your node-webkit project if needed.

 Issues
 ==============

-Plugin not testing in Windows and OSX (who can help with OSX?
-I don`t have this OS).
+Not tested in Windows.
+May destroy all you files and kill your cat.